Skip links

 1. Greek Citizenship: After 7 years of physical and tax residency in Greece, you can apply for naturalization.
 Once you are a Greek citizen and hold a Greek passport, your right to live in Greece and the entire EU is absolute and permanent.
 You can then sell the property with no impact on your status.

 2. Long-Term EU Resident Status: After 5 years of continuous legal and physical residence in Greece, you can apply for this separate status.
-It grants similar rights to a citizen (though not a passport) and, once obtained, is not tied to the Golden Visa investment.
+It grants similar rights to a citizen (though not a passport) and, once obtained, is not tied to the Greece Golden Visa Property investment.

 Strategic Implication: Your exit strategy must begin with a residency strategy.
 The property cannot be liquidated until your desired long-term status is secured.